 Can an Osteopath Help with Foot Pain?

 Yes Osteopaths can help with foot pains if the case is mechanical (resulting from injuries) and are musculoskeletal in causality.
 Osteopaths will first identify what is the cause of your foot pains and then give hands on treatment.
 This consists of joint articulations and muscular stretching.
+A more gentle Cranial Osteopath London approach may also be adopted if the patient is experiencing high levels of pain or we feel it could be beneficial to the presentation.
 You will also be given exercise advise (strengthening and stretching) to optimise the recovery process.
 Having a foot rehab plan is all important to support your recovery.

 When is Osteopathic Treatment not Suitable?